Recession-proof business: what works and how to prepare

 How to protect your business against delayed payments

-Start by getting your invoices out quickly.
-You’re in for a longer-than-usual wait for payments but that clock doesn’t even start until you’ve sent the bill.
+- Send invoices immediately: You're in for a longer-than-usual wait for payments, but that clock doesn't start until you've sent the bill.
 Keep track of how long it takes to get paid and take action if things start to slip.

-Southall says that accepting online payments can also help.
-“Our data shows that you can reduce wait times by issuing invoices with instant online payment options.
-There are also a range of apps that you can use to automatically issue payment reminders when invoices are overdue.”
+- Accept online payments: Southall says you can reduce wait times by issuing invoices with instant online payment options.
+Apps can automatically issue payment reminders when invoices are overdue.

 Online invoices allow customers to click straight through and pay instantly, which can reduce wait times for the vendor.